Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Introduction

 In this regard, this paper investigates the provision of flexibility services in unbalanced LV distribution networks and proposes a framework for quantifying the impacts of phase unbalance and imperfect coordination between distributed flexibility providers.
 At the core of the framework lies an accurate nonlinear three-phase AC OPF model designed for simulating the operation of flexible units connected to different phases.
 To characterise feasible flexibility services available in distribution networks, the concept of aggregated P-Q flexibility areas is applied.
-Then, voltage unbalance constraints are explicitly included to limit the deviations in phase voltages caused by the provision of flexibility services.
-Finally, phase coordination constraints are imposed to simulate situations where flexible units connected to different phases cannot perform coordinated power adjustment to maximise flexibility services and keep voltage unbalance at acceptable levels.
-The combination of these models and concepts allows to directly translate voltage unbalance and phase coordination constraints as reductions of the aggregated P-Q flexibility.
+Then, \textit{voltage unbalance constraints} are explicitly included to limit the deviations in phase voltages caused by flexibility services.
+Finally, \textit{phase coordination constraints} are imposed to simulate situations where flexible units connected to different phases are unable to adjust their power outputs in a coordinated manner.
+In mathematical optimisation terms, these constraints fix the power injections of DER in other phases, effectively removing them as control variables in the optimisation problem.
+Such constraints simulate the practical challenge of coordinating single-phase DERs connected across unbalanced phases without full observability or control.
+By combining these modelling elements, the framework directly translates voltage unbalance and phase coordination constraints into reductions in the aggregated P-Q flexibility.

 The models supporting the framework have been developed in Julia programming language and published as an open-source tool.
 The tool, named \texttt{3FlexAnalyser.jl}, and the case studies are available at \cite{3FlexAnalyser}.